Dandu-Venkataramana-Navya-Sree/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+A list of my favorite things
+*👪
+   *👩
+   *👨
+   *🧑
+*emojies
+   *😒
+   *👨‍🦱
+   *🤣

+In order these are my favorite flavors of ice cream:
+1.Chocolate
+2.Pista
+3.Dark fantasy